Road to Emmaus appearance: Biblical accounts

+The account in describes two disciples who are walking on the road to Emmaus, one named as Cleopas.
+On the way, they encounter Jesus after his resurrection from the dead, but they do not recognize him, and discuss their sadness at recent events of the Crucifixion and their incredulity at the reports from the women at the tomb at the Resurrection of Jesus.
+They invite him to come and eat with them, and during supper at Emmaus, they recognise the risen Jesus.

 N. T. Wright considers the detailed narration of the Emmaus journey in Luke 24:13–35 as one of the best sketches of a biblical scene in the Gospel of Luke.
 Jan Lambrecht, citing D. P. Moessner, writes: "the Emmaus story is one of Luke's 'most exquisite literary achievements'."
-It describes the encounter on the road to Emmaus and the supper at Emmaus, and states that a disciple named Cleopas was walking towards Emmaus with another disciple when they met Jesus.
-They did not recognize him, and discussed their sadness at recent events with him.
-They persuaded him to come and eat with them, and at the meal they recognized him.

 Theme

 Although it may be said that its main subject is proving the resurrection by the appearance of Jesus, this narrative seems not to say anything about proving the event.
 R. W. L. Moberly suggests that "the story is best understood as an exposition of the hermeneutical issue of discernment, focusing specifically on the question, 'How does one discern the risen Christ?
 Alfred McBride says that the Emmaus narrative concerns "the evolution of the awareness of the two disciples, from despair over Christ's death to faith in his resurrection".
 Used to perceive Christian spiritual growth, this narrative is considered as a model for a Christians' own journey to a deeper faith and as an instrument to help others do the same journey.